Solid deuterium surface degradation at ultracold neutron sources: Simulation and interpretation of experimental observations

-The calculated transmission is shown in Fig.~\ref{MCUCN-sD2-disks-transmission} for various neutron energies as a function of the total solid D$_2$ frost surface.
-The UCN transmission of the solid D$_2$ disks layer is given by the ratio of the number of UCN able to pass above the layer and the UCN started before this.
+The calculated transmission is shown in Fig.~\ref{MCUCN-sD2-disks-transmission} for various neutron energies as a function of the total sD$_2$ frost surface.
+The UCN transmission of the sD$_2$ disks layer is given by the ratio of the number of transmitted to incident UCN.
 The horizontal axis is the ratio of the total surface of all disks, and the cross section of the virtual source (and the cylinder guide).
 These results show that the UCN transmission decreases with increasing frost layer surface.
-The energy dependence indicates that such a reflecting layer changes the transmitted spectrum at the expense of the slower UCN.
-Even a low surface ratio can cause a large UCN loss only due to back-reflections from randomly oriented interfaces between solid D$_2$ and vacuum.
+The energy dependence indicates that such a reflecting layer attenuates slower UCN more strongly.
+Even a low surface ratio can cause a large UCN loss only due to back-reflections from randomly oriented interfaces between sD$_2$ and vacuum.

-The simulation results reproduce the magnitude of the decrease in UCN output observed after several days at the PSI UCN source.
+These simulation results reproduce the magnitude of the decrease in UCN output observed after several days at the PSI UCN source.
 The decrease to 0.7 would be equivalent to a simulated surface ratio of about 2 (see Fig.~\ref{MCUCN-sD2-disks-transmission}).
-Furthermore, this would also correspond to a deuterium amount estimated in the conditioning treatment equivalent to a layer thickness of approximately 500-1000\,nm.
-This would allow a 250 to 500\,nm thickness for the disks layer of solid deuterium, i.e. about 4 wavelength units for 150\,neV UCN.
-Such a thickness is large enough for the formation of a totally reflecting optical potential.
-The consistency of these measured and simulated values indicates that a frost scenario is realistic.
+Furthermore, this corresponds to the amount of deuterium estimated in the conditioning treatment, equivalent to a layer thickness of approximately 500-1000\,nm.
+This allows the disk layer thickness of sD$_2$ to be 250 to 500\,nm, i.e. about 4 wavelengths for 150\,neV UCN.
+This thickness is large enough for the formation of a totally reflecting optical potential.
+The consistency of the measured and simulated values indicates that a frost scenario is realistic.

-The applied model thus can explain the decrease shown in Fig.~\ref{yield-decline-LANL-PSI}, Fig.~\ref{yield-decline-PSI-weekend} and in Fig.~\ref{yield-ratio-PSI}.
-UCN extracted in West-2 are emitted by the solid D$_2$ with energies much larger than its optical potential and thus are less affected by the frost layer.
+This model can explain the decrease shown in Fig.~\ref{yield-decline-LANL-PSI}, Fig.~\ref{yield-decline-PSI-weekend} and in Fig.~\ref{yield-ratio-PSI}.
+UCN extracted in West-2 are emitted by the sD$_2$ with energies much larger than its optical potential and are consequently less affected by the frost layer.